san-sei/documents/content/en/docs/administration/enrollment.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
         <p>Finally, the image below shows the card is assigned successfully.
 Click Next and Confirm to complete the assignment.
-The user will then receive an email containing
-        a PIN for the security key.
+The user will then receive an email containing a PIN for the security key, which at the end of the activation process will be shown to the admin, too.
         <br>
         </p>
       </div>